| Copyright American Psychiatric Association

 practice stressed drug compliance to the exclusion of almost all

+other interventions.
 Although chlorpromazine, the prototypical first-generation

 antipsychotic, was unequivocally more effective than placebo or